 Two injured, one in jail

-Mickey Keller and Erman Dean Poe were injured Sunday when their vehicle was struck by a vehicle driven by Lois G. Hieronymus.
-Both men were treated and released at Highlands Regional Hospital.
-Hieronymus was charged with D.U.I (photo by Janice Shepherd)

 Two are hurt; one jailed in accident

-by Geoff Belcher Staff Writer

-The Easter holiday was marred es Sunday following an afternoon the hospital and a Meade Branch Jail. woman in the Floyd County Jail.

-Mickey Keller and Erman Dean Poe were driving west on Route 114 at Middle Creek Sunday when an eastbound Cadillac driven by Lois G. Hieronymus crossed the center line, struck the Keller vehicle and forced it

-off the road.
+The Easter holiday was marred for at least three Floyd County families Sunday following an afternoon traffic accident that put two men in the hospital and a Meade Branch woman in the Floyd County Jail.
+Mickey Keller and Erman Dean Poe were driving west on Route 114 at Middle Creek Sunday when an eastbound Cadillae driven by Lois G. Hieronymus crossed the center line, struck the Keller vehicle and forced it off the road.